Off Camera Style Guide

 Published monthly on or near the first of the month.

-Members receive an email when the new Off Camera is available online on the Membership page.
+Members receive an EMAIL to announce when the new Off Camera is available online on the Membership page.

 – Deadline: 20th of each month.

 – Send articles and photos by email attachments to: firstname.lastname@example.org

 – NO Paragraph Indention – blank line between paragraphs.

 – Single spacing

 – Live Link(s) for further information included, especially links on our site.

 – Call to Action, usually a link or email to follow up on the article topic.

 – Word Count Limit: 750 (unless approved otherwise for longer stories)